fassko/fassko.github.io/Content/blog/solidity-set.md

 First, we check if the element exists in the Set.
 If it does, we must determine its index from the `indexes` mapping.

-Next, we must remove the element from the "elements" array.
-Using the "delete" function on Solidity arrays will create empty spaces and not change the array's length.
-To prevent this, we must move the last element to the location where the desired element will be removed.
+To remove an element from the "elements" array in Solidity, we should avoid using the "delete" function as it creates empty spaces in the array without altering its length.
+Instead, we can move the last element of the array to the position of the element we want to remove.

 Finally, we will use the `pop` built-in function to remove the last element from the array and remove the element index.